How Much Is Car Insurance

 On the other hand, some states top the list for being the most expensive.
 Their insurance costs are significantly higher than the national average.

-Here are the 5 most expensive states for car insurance in 2025:
+Here are the 5 most expensive states for full coverage car insurance in 2026:

 Here is a list of the top 5 expensive states for minimum coverage car insurance: